FALL-ML/materials-discovery/README.md

 # materials-discovery
 Semi-supervised learning code + CAVD + BVSE + QE-NEB for identifying prospective ion conductors.

-<p><b>Overview: Semi-supervised Learning.</b> Not yet added.
+<p><b>Overview: Semi-supervised Learning.</b> The semi-superivsed learning pipeline is split into six sub steps which are documented sequentially in the following notebooks:</p>

+1. Step1_Data_Pull_and_Clean.inyb
+2. Step2_Labeled_Data.inyb
+3. Step3_Feature_Generator.inyb
+4. Step4_Feature_Merge.inyb
+5. Step5_Agglomerative_Clustering.inyb
+6. Step6_Comparing_Models.inyb

 <p><b>Overview: CAVD+BVSE+NEB.</b> To expedite Nudged Elastic Band (NEB) calculations in Quantum Espresso, initials pathways were guessed by using Crystal Analysis by Voronoi Decomposition (CAVD) and Bond Valence Site Energy (BVSE) calculations.
-This notebook documents the entire process, all the way through performing an NEB calculation in Quantum Espresso.
+The notebook working_cavd_bvse_neb.inyb documents the entire process, all the way through performing an NEB calculation in Quantum Espresso.
 Qualitatively, the following steps are performed:</p>

 1. Check that an input structure is ordered.
 Otherwise order it.
 2. Determine suitable hyperparamters by running self-consistent field (SCF) calculations on the input structure.